Listen to AWIS-EB Career Development Webinars here

 • My Account

 The AWIS East Bay Scholarship Program strives to encourage and reward outstanding women & non-binary students pursuing degrees in science fields at East Bay colleges and universities.
-This year we have the honor of selecting up to ten $1000 Scholarship Award recipients!
+This year we have the honor of providing nine $1000 Scholarship Awards!
 Three scholarships are made in memory of Lorraine McCormick, the mother of Sheila McCormick, an East Bay AWIS member.
-Four scholarships are made possible by the Ohlone Audubon Society in memory of Sara Mathews and Helen McDermon Sowers.
-Three scholarships are made possible from a donation by 4D Molecular Therapeutics, a gene therapy company based in Emeryville, CA
+Six scholarships are made possible by the Ohlone Audubon Society in memory of Sara Mathews and Helen McDermon Sowers.

 The Scholarship Program supports women, transgender, and non-binary students in the East Bay CA who are pursuing degrees in STEMM (Science, Technology, Engineering, Math, Medicine) at community college, undergraduate, and graduate programs.
 Scholarship funds may be used to support the advancement of their education: e.g. to support educational expenses, for professional advancement courses, to attend a professional conference or for purchasing equipment vital for supporting research.